 The Compensation and Human Resources Committee determines the compensation philosophy and oversees the compensation programs for the Company's executive officers and the non-employee members of the Board.
-This committee's responsibilities include oversight of the short- and long-term incentive plans and the senior management succession plans.
-The committee also reviews the funding requirements and investment policies for the defined benefit and defined contribution retirement plans, and the performance of investment funds, investment advisors and investment managers under those plans.
+This Committee's responsibilities include oversight of the short- and long-term incentive plans and the senior management succession plans.
+The Committee also reviews the funding requirements and investment policies for the defined benefit and defined contribution retirement plans, and the performance of investment funds, investment advisors and investment managers under those plans.

-Although the committee seeks input from the CEO on various elements of executive compensation, the committee determines and approves the final compensation elements and amounts to be provided to the Company's NEOs.
-The independent members of the Board (rather than the committee) have direct responsibility for approving CEO and Board compensation.
-The committee reviews and recommends proposed changes to CEO and Board compensation to the independent members of the Board for approval.
+Although the Committee seeks input from the CEO on various elements of executive compensation, the Committee determines and approves the final compensation elements and amounts to be provided to the Company's named executive officers ("NEOs").
+The independent members of the Board (rather than the Committee) have direct responsibility for approving CEO and Board compensation.
+The Committee reviews and recommends proposed changes to CEO and Board compensation to the independent members of the Board for approval.
 See "Executive Compensation - Compensation Discussion and Analysis" for information concerning the committee's philosophy and objectives in overseeing executive compensation.
-The Board has affirmatively determined that each member of the committee is independent as independence for compensation committee members is defined by the NYSE.
-The Board has also determined that each member of the committee is a "non-employee director" for purposes of Section 16b-3 of the Exchange Act and, along with each of the independent directors, is an "outside director" for purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code").
-The committee met five times in 2013.
+The Board has affirmatively determined that each member of the Committee is independent as independence for compensation committee members is defined by the NYSE.
+The Board has also determined that each member of the Committee is a "non-employee director" for purposes of Section 16b-3 of the Exchange Act and, along with each of the independent directors, is an "outside director" for purposes of Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code").
+The Committee met five times in 2015.
+All members of the Compensation and Human Resources Committee attended in excess of 75% of the Compensation and Human Resources Committee meetings held when they were Committee members in 2015.

-The committee's charter authorizes the committee to retain third-party compensation consultants and to obtain advice and assistance from internal or external legal, accounting or other advisors.
-The committee retains Frederic W. Cook & Co., Inc. ("Frederic W. Cook") as its executive compensation consultant to provide objective analysis, advice and recommendations regarding the compensation of our executives and non-employee directors.
+The Committee's charter authorizes the Committee to retain third-party compensation consultants and to obtain advice and assistance from internal or external legal, accounting or other advisors.
+The Committee retains Frederic W. Cook & Co., Inc. ("Frederic W. Cook") as its executive compensation consultant to provide objective analysis, advice and recommendations regarding the compensation of our executives and non-employee directors.
 Frederic W. Cook does not provide any other services for the Company.
 See "Executive Compensation - Compensation Discussion and Analysis" for further information regarding our executive compensation programs and the scope of services provided by Frederic W. Cook.
-The committee has concluded that Frederic W. Cook's work raises no conflicts of interest that require disclosure under Item 407(e)(3)(iv) of Regulation S-K.
+The Committee has concluded that Frederic W. Cook's work raises no conflicts of interest that require disclosure under Item 407(e)(3)(iv) of Regulation S-K.